miguelinux314/experiment-notebook/README.md

 Also take a look at the `templates` and the `plugins` folder for some examples.

-You can read the documentation [here](https://miguelinux314.github.io/experiment-notebook).
+You can read the documentation and browse the code at https://miguelinux314.github.io/experiment-notebook.

+You are welcome to submit your extensions via a pull request to the `dev` branch.